 ‘I think this club opened the door to Europe for me,’ he continued.
 ‘I joined Chelsea when I was 18 years old, and it’s changed my life.
 I was playing in Brazil's second division, and moving to the Premier League is not easy.

-‘And then I joined Nottingham Forest and Strasbourg as well, but now I'm back I'm so happy to be here - my family too.
+‘And then I joined Nottingham Forest and Strasbourg as well, but now I'm back and I'm so happy to be here - my family too.
 My second son is English, so I'm so happy because it’s like a dream for my family and me to play here at Chelsea.
 It's a dream.’

 He also saved a final word for the club’s incoming manager, Xabi Alonso, highlighting his excitement for the season to come.